felipedominguezc/felipedominguezc.github.io/basis_analysis.md

 	label var declared_dis "Declared Disability"

 * Sequence variable

-	bysort studentid (declared_date id): gen studentid_number = _n //This variable numbers the entries made by each studentid based on the declared_date and number of disabilities they declared
+	bysort studentid (declared_date id): gen studentid_number = _n
+	// This variable numbers the entries made by each studentid based on the declared_date and number of disabilities they declared

 	label variable studentid_number "Studentid Identifier"